-Paragraph Chapter A Description of the Company's business (Reg.
-8A) Part I- Description of the general development of the Company's business A-1 1.1 Company's activity and description of its business development A-1 1.2 Subsidiaries and holding structure diagram A-1 1.3 Operating segments A-3 1.4 Investments in the Company's capital and transactions with its shares A-3 1.5 Dividend distribution A-3 Part II- Other information A-4 1.6 Financial information on the Company's business activities A-4 1.7 General environment and impact of external factors on the Company activity A-6 Part III- Description of the Company's business by operating segments A-7 1.8 Overview - synergy between Company's operating segments A-7 1.9 Products Segment A-7 1.10 Systems Segment A-27 1.11 Parking solutions Segment A-39 1.12 Other Activities A-51 Part IV- Matters Related to the Company's Operations A-52 1.13 Fixed assets, land, facilities, insurance and liens A-52 1.14 Intangible assets A-55 1.15 Human resources A-57 1.16 Investments A-59 1.17 Financing A-59 1.18 Taxation Communication (Communication) A-61 1.19 Restrictions on and supervision of Company activities A-61 1.20 Material agreements and cooperation agreements A-62 1.21 1.22 Legal Proceedings Subsidiaries A-63 A-63 1.23 Discussion of risk factors A-70 Chapter B Board of Directors Report On the State of Affairs of the Corporation (Reg.
-10 - $10A$) B-1 2.1 Summarized Description of the Corporate and its business environment B-1 2.2 Analysis of Financial Position B-1 2.3 Liquidity and financing sources B-9 2.4 Exposure to market risk and management thereof B-10 2.5 Projected Cash Flow B-10 2.6 Report on Liabilities by Maturity Dates (Reg.
-9D) B-10 2.7 Corporate Governance Aspects B-10 2.8 Disclosure Requirements in Connection with Financial Reporting B-14 2.9 Specific Disclosure to Debenture Holders B-14 2.10 Compensation of Senior Corporate Officers B-22 2.11 Details on Process of Approval of the Company's Financial Statements B-23 2.12 Share buyback B-25
+Chapter/ Paragraph Content Page Chapter A Description of the Company's business (Reg.
+8A) A-1 Part I- Description of the general development of the Company's business A-1 1.1 Company's activity and description of its business development A-1 1.2 Subsidiaries and holding structure diagram A-1 1.3 Operating segments A-2 1.4 Investments in the Company's capital and transactions with its shares A-3 1.5 Dividend distribution A-3 Part II- Other information A-4 1.6 Financial information on the Company's business activities A-4 1.7 General environment and impact of external factors on the Company's activity A-6 Part III- Description of the Company's business by operating segments A-7 1.8 Overview - synergy between the Company's operating segments A-7 1.9 Products segment A-7 1.10 Logistics Solutions segment A-28 1.11 Parking Solutions segment A-39 1.12 Other Activities A-52 Part IV- Matters Related to the Company's Overall Operations A-52 1.13 Fixed assets, land, facilities, insurance and liens A-52 1.14 Intangible assets A-56 1.15 Human resources A-58 1.16 Investments A-60 1.17 Financing A-60 1.18 1.19 Taxation Postrictions on and supervision of Company activities A-62 A-62 1.20 Restrictions on and supervision of Company activities Material agreements and accounting agreements A-62 A-63 1.21 Material agreements and cooperation agreements Legal proceedings A-64 1.22 Subsidiaries A-04 A-64 1.23 Discussion of risk factors A-71 Chapter B Board of Directors Report On the State of Affairs of the Corporation (Reg.
+10 - $10\mathrm{A}$) B-1 2.1 Summarized Description of the Corporate and its business environment B-1 2.2 Analysis of Financial Position B-1 2.3 Liquidity and financing sources B-9 2.4 Exposure to market risk and management thereof B-10 2.5 Projected Cash Flow B-10 2.6 Report on Liabilities by Maturity Dates (Reg.
+9D) B-10 2.7 Corporate Governance Aspects B-10 2.8 Disclosure Requirements in Connection with Financial Reporting B-14 2.9 Specific Disclosure to Debenture Holders Б-14 В-14 2.10 Compensation of Senior Corporate Officers B-14 B-22 2.11 Details on Process of Approval of the Company's Financial Statements B-23 2.12 Share buyback B-25